emergentworks/curriculum/docs/Supplemental/digitalLiteracy/computer-basics.md

 ### Using the Keyboard

-An overview of the Mac keyboard can be found [here](https://keyshorts.com/blogs/blog/41999105-the-ultimate-guide-to-macbook-keyboard).
+An overview of the Mac keyboard can be found <a href="https://keyshorts.com/blogs/blog/41999105-the-ultimate-guide-to-macbook-keyboard" target="_blank">here</a>.

-An overview of a Windows/PC keyboard can be found [here](https://support.microsoft.com/en-us/windows/using-your-keyboard-18b2efc1-9e32-ba5a-0896-676f9f3b994f).
+An overview of a Windows/PC keyboard can be found <a href="https://support.microsoft.com/en-us/windows/using-your-keyboard-18b2efc1-9e32-ba5a-0896-676f9f3b994f" target="_blank">here</a>.

 Make sure your mentee feels comfortable with the basics of typing: letters, capitalization, caps lock, numbers, and special characters with the shift key.
 Computer controls such as volume and brightness should also be accessible.
 Additionally, you can show your mention how to type special characters with the alt/option + shift combination.